Is Infrared Sauna Healthy? Can It Help With Better Health?

 Arthritis and infrared sauna: does it really help?

 For those living with arthritis, lasting pain relief is a dream they hope will one day become a reality.
 Since many (pain-relieving) drugs cause a great strain on the liver and kidneys, many people look for an alternative method of pain relief.
 Fortunately, heat therapy through an infrared cabin / infrared sauna for temporary pain relief and increased mobility can help.
+Infrared sauna use leads to improved blood circulation as blood vessels dilate in response to heat, which can help reduce muscle soreness, sore muscles, and discomfort associated with arthritis.
 Besides pain relief, the infrared cabin can also help with detoxifying the body.
 This is especially important if the ir cabin user takes a lot of medications.
+These effects also contribute to cardiovascular benefits for people with arthritis.

 Does infrared cabin reduce rheumatic diseases?